fiedl/icecube-combo-install/README.md

     steps:
     - uses: actions/checkout@v1
-    - name: "Checkout and build icecube-simulation framework"
+    - name: "Checkout and build icecube-combo framework"
-      run: curl https://raw.githubusercontent.com/fiedl/icecube-simulation-install/master/install.sh | sudo bash -v -e
+      run: curl https://raw.githubusercontent.com/fiedl/icecube-combo-install/master/install.sh | sudo bash -v -e
       env:
-        RELEASE: V06-01-01
+        RELEASE: V00-00-00-RC2
         PLATFORM: ubuntu-18.04
         SVN: ${{ secrets.SVN }}
         SVN_ICECUBE_USERNAME: icecube
         SVN_ICECUBE_PASSWORD: ${{ secrets.SVN_ICECUBE_PASSWORD }}
-    - name: "Checkout and build your sub-project against icecube-simulation"
+    - name: "Checkout and build your sub-project against icecube-combo"
       # ...
 ```

-This will checkout icecube-simulation into `~/icecube/software/icecube-simulation-V06-01-01/src` and build it into `~/icecube/software/icecube-simulation-V06-01-01/debug_build`.
+This will checkout icecube-combo into `~/icecube/software/icecube-combo-V00-00-00-RC2/src` and build it into `~/icecube/software/icecube-combo-V00-00-00-RC2/debug_build`.

 Parameters:
-- `RELEASE`: The release number of the icecube-simulation framework you would like to install.
-May be a release like "V06-01-01", or "trunk", which will fetch the current svn trunk of the framework.
+- `RELEASE`: The release number of the icecube-combo framework you would like to install.
+May be a release like "V00-00-00-RC2", or "trunk", which will fetch the current svn trunk of the framework.
 - `PLATFORM`: The operating system, the script will run on.
 This is needed to install the dependencies with the appropriate package manager.
 Supported: "ubuntu-18.04", "macOS-10.14"
 - `SVN`: The url of our svn repository, ending with "/svn".
-- `SVN_ICECUBE_USERNAME`: The svn user to use to fetch the icecube-simulation sourcecode.
+- `SVN_ICECUBE_USERNAME`: The svn user to use to fetch the icecube-combo sourcecode.
-- `SVN_ICECUBE_PASSWORD`: The svn password to use to fetch the icecube-simulation sourcecode.
+- `SVN_ICECUBE_PASSWORD`: The svn password to use to fetch the icecube-combo sourcecode.

 For a working example, have a look at:
 - TODO: monopole-generator